codepath/android_guides/Using-Context.md

 This context can then be set as a field in each `ViewHolder` instance if any views need to be created dynamically in other methods.

+The context cannot be cached since multiple `RecyclerViews` can listen to a single `ReyclerView.Adapter`.

 #### Array Adapter

 When constructing adapters for a [[ListView|Using-an-ArrayAdapter-with-ListView#defining-the-adapter]], typically `getContext()` is usually called during the layout inflation process.
 This method usually uses the context that instantiated the ArrayAdapter: